Israel & the Palestinian Territories Real Food Adventure

 Day 2: Haifa

 Pay a brief visit to Jaffa, then continue through Zichron Yaakov and stop in at one of Israel's finest wineries.
 Enjoy a wine tasting and perhaps make some purchases to accompany a picnic brunch in the nearby Rothschild Gardens.
 Continue up to Akko to visit the Old Town and explore the Templar Tunnels built during the Crusades.
 Reach Haifa by late afternoon.
 Perhaps catch a glimpse of the Bahai Gardens, containing ornate works of landscaped art.
 Retire to your hotel afterwards for a well-earned rest.
-For dinner, perhaps take up the option of a home-cooked meal or join your leader at a charismatic local restaurant.
+Dinner is free this evening and your leader can make the best local restaurant recommendations!